simevo/process-app/README.md

 Testing the app on the device emulators.

+The following assumes your layout has the repo process-app sitting next to the working directory process-app-local.

 Create an empty phonegap app that we will use for the builds using the [CLI](http://docs.phonegap.com/en/3.0.0/guide_cli_index.md.html#The%20Command-line%20Interface):

     phonegap create process-app-local com.simevo.processapp processapp